JoshGib/TSM_EOD_Forum/README.md

 On Windows 10/11 use the following command:

 Run:
-## $ py -m pip install pandas transformers tqdm torch scikit-learn pyarrow re
+## $ py -m pip install pandas transformers tqdm scikit-learn pyarrow re

 If the packages do not install as listed, then install them individually using
 ## $ py -m pip <package>